patrickenfuego/PlexifyFiles/README.md

 ### TV Shows

-TV show folder will look like this after running the script:
+TV show folders will look like this after running the script:

 Game of Thrones 1080p